TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-23-stamp-2-how-to-turn-messy-twig-php-to-something-useful.md

  ---
 id: 340
-title: "STAMP #2: How to Turn Messy Twig PHP to Something Useful"
+title: "STAMP #2: How to Turn Messy TWIG PHP to Something Useful"
 perex: |
     In the previous post, we looked [at *how* to compile TWIG to raw PHP](/blog/stamp-1-how-to-compile-twig-to-php).
 It's one step forward, but it's not enough.
     <br><br>
     Today we look at *how* we turn **the raw PHP code to the code PHPStan understands**.
-tweet: "New Post on the 🐘 blog: Stamp #2: How to Turn Messy Twig PHP to Something Useful"
+tweet: "New Post on the 🐘 blog: Stamp #2: How to Turn Messy TWIG PHP to Something Useful"
 ---

 In the previous post, we successfully ~~rendered~~ compiled `templates/meal.twig` template: